 Consider using a static page if you’re a business owner who prefers having content remain in one place on your website.
 For example, it wouldn’t make sense for your “About Us” page to contain content that moves around — you’d want that content to remain in one location for consistency.
 Consider using a dynamic page if you’re a blogger who prefers having your newest content appear at the top of your pages.
 This way your visitors can easily find your latest posts.

-Titles can also be customized — to do this, head to your admin page.
-Under the “General” section in “Settings”, add a website title and tagline.
+Your site title also can be customized — to do this, head to your admin dashboard.
+Under the "General"tab in “Settings”, add your website title and tagline.

-You can add a navigation bar by going to your admin page, clicking “Appearance” and then “Menus”.
+You can add a navigation bar by going to your admin dashboard, clicking “Appearance” and then “Menus”.

-From here, you can determine how you want your bar to look, how many pages you want to include, what you want to title those pages, what order you want them to be listed in, and more.
+From here, you can determine how you want your bar to look, how many pages you want to include, what you want to title those pages, and what order you want them to be listed in.

 Click here for more information on your WordPress site settings and customization options.

-Plugins are how you choose options and themes.
-They also enhance user experience with the help of features that your Wordpress website doesn’t automatically include.
-With over 56,000 available plugins, there are options for most every type of website and user.
+Plugins are pieces of software that add functionality to your website.
+They also enhance the user experience.
+With over 55,000 available plugins, there are options for most every type of website and user.
 Some of the most popular plugins available include WordPress Contact Form, Yoast SEO, TablePress, The SEO Framework, HubSpot Conversion Tools, and Pixel Caffeine.

-To begin installation, head to the “Plugins” button in your admin area.
+To begin installation, head to the “Plugins” section in your admin dashboard.

 Click “Add New”.